-The 100km Ultra-trail is a front loaded route with two major climbs on Table Mountain and the remote trails of Karbonkelberg within the first 50km.
+The 100km race is a front-loaded route with two significant climbs on Table Mountain and the remote trails of Karbonkelberg within the first 50km.
 The second half, while equal in elevation gain, consists of more sustained gradients.

-The race starts at night (4am) with an ascent out of the city to Signal Hill and around Lions Head, which captures the sights of the Atlantic Seaboard at first light.
-With the sun rising runners climb midway up Table Mountain's north face and run a contour to Platteklip Gorge, the longest vertical ascent of the race, a notorious route with gradients exceeding 35 degrees, up Table Mountain.
-The climb is a long grind and loads the legs very early on in the race - after 25km an elevation of 1700m will have been covered.
+The race starts with a climb out of the city up to Signal Hill and around Lions Head, which provides stunning views of the City and the Atlantic Seaboard.
+Runners climb midway up Table Mountain's north face and run a contour to Platteklip Gorge, the longest vertical ascent of the race, a notorious route with gradients exceeding 35 degrees, up Table Mountain.
+The Platteklip Gorge climb is a long grind that loads the legs early in the race.
+After 25km, participants will have already covered an elevation gain of 1700m.

-Upon reaching the top, you will run the famous table top ridge with Cape Town at your feet.
-Traversing Table Mountain for 10km where you eventually arrive at Constantia Nek after an 800m descent.
-From here the route flattens through Orangekloof to Llandudno Aid station (44.5km) and along the remote scenic coastal stretches to Oude Schip.
-The second of the two steep climbs is the 600m Suther Peak and a traverse of Karbonkelberg to Hout Bay Aid station (60km).
+On reaching the top of Table Mountain, runners traverse the famous tabletop ridge, before running a new section along the magnificent 12 Apostles before taking on the technical descent of Llandudno Ravine to the Aid Station on the beach.
+This section was originally requested and permission was only granted recently due to congestion at Constantia Nek.
+The route flattens along the remote scenic coastal stretches of Sandy Bay and beyond.
+The second of the two steep climbs is the 600m Suther Peak and a traverse of Karbonkelberg to Hout Bay Aid Station.
 This part of the race either makes or breaks it for the runners, with temperatures on the rise and a scramble up this remote stretch being particularly exhausting.